LAVIRASTOGI/SparkXLaunchProgram/README.md

 SpaceXlaunch Program

+This project contains client side not serve side rendering.

 This project contains 2 modules :

-1)Filter Components- Filter options are hard coded with the values (Year,Launch,Landing).
+1)Filter Components(filterUser)- Filter options are hard coded with the values (Year,Launch,Landing).

-2)Visual Components - Contains the spacex Launches .
+2)Visual Components(SpaceXUser) - Contains the spacex Launches .

 Selected filter on clicking is able to change the selected state with different url which is shown in the visual components.